gvwilson/sdxpy/src/glob/index.md

 [% inc file="test_glob_lit.py" keep="chain" %]

+Chaining two literal matchers together is unnecessary: we could (and probably should) write `Lit("ab")` instead of `Lit("a", Lit("b"))`.
+However,
+the fact that these two tests pass reassure us that our design is working.

 <div class="callout" markdown="1">

-## Test-Driven Development
+### Test-Driven Development

 Some programmers write the tests for a piece of code before writing the code itself.
-This practice is called [%g tdd "test-driven development" %], and its advocates claim that it produces better code in less time because (a) writing tests helps people think about what the code should do before they're committed to a particular implementation and (b) if people write tests first, they'll actually write tests.
+This practice is called [%g tdd "test-driven development" %], and its advocates claim that it yields better code in less time because (a) writing tests helps people think about what the code should do before they're committed to a particular implementation and (b) if people write tests first, they'll actually write tests.
+However,
-Research shows that the order doesn't actually make a difference [%b Fucci2016 %];
+research shows that writing tests doesn't actually make a difference [%b Fucci2016 %];
-what does is alternating in short bursts between testing and coding.
+what actually matters is alternating short bursts of testing and coding.

 </div>

-These tests pass,
+These tests for `Lit` pass,
 so we're ready to move on to wildcards.
 A `*` character in our pattern matches zero or more characters, so if there are no more matchers in the chain,